Melanie-J-Baker/odin-book/README.md

 # odin-book

 Frontend component of a social media site created as a final project piece as part of the Odin Project curriculum: https://www.theodinproject.com/lessons/nodejs-odin-book
-To see backend component (Express): https://github.com/Melanie-J-Baker/odin-book-api
+To see backend component (Express): https://github.com/Melanie-J-Baker/odin-book-api.
+To use backend component: https://odin-book-express-api.glitch.me

 A social media app (with most of the core functionality of Facebook) was created using Express, MongoDB/Mongoose, React, passport-jwt, bcrypt and cloudinary (to handle image uploads).
 Core features of the chosen social media platform (Facebook) such as users, profiles, posts, following, and “liking” are implemented.
 Authenticated using passportJS.
 Faker module from npm was used to populate the database with some default data like users, posts and comments (see populatedb.js).